 It is important that the “weak link” groove in the shear section of the emergency valve is not more than 15mm above the level of the top of the island.
 It may be exactly on level but not below the top level.

-Under no circumstances is a check valve to be installed on a delivery line.
+Under no circumstances is a check valve to be installed on a delivery line underneath the dispenser.
 The Fe-Petro STP has an integral check valve on the discharge port.

 Delivery lines after a submersible pump are to be fitted with a ball valve in the tank manhole to permit the line to be isolated for removal of the STP without draining the lines